TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Growth of a hash table

 Let's talk about the operation which require complexity `O(n)`.
 Which is the growth of our buckets, we don't have infinite memory we can't have infinite amount of buckets.
-We need to start somewhere but starting too big is also waste of memory if we're only going to have a hash map that have "Bryan" in it.
+We need to start somewhere but starting too big is also a waste of memory if we're only going to have a hash map that have `"Bryan"` in it.
 So to deal with this issue we simply start with a small array as our buckets, `10 buckets` for a starter with indexes from 0 to 9.

 <div class="lesson-notes lesson-notes--tips" markdown="1">
-  Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require some bit manipulation for indexes.
+  Most programming languages start with the default size of `16` because it's a power of 2, which help with some techniques for performance that require bit manipulation for indexes.
 But for this example, we will be using a starting size of 10.
 </div>

 How are we going to insert into those buckets when our hash function generates big numbers like 20353924?
 We simply make use of the modulo (%) operation `given any number modulo by 10 we will get a number in between 0 and 9`.
-For example, to find the bucket "Manon" going to land in, we do the following:
+For example, If are we to find where the value `"Manon"` gonna land, in what bucket, then we do the following:
 ![hashing using hash code and modular operation example](./project_hash_map/imgs/01.png)

 <div class="lesson-notes lesson-notes--tips" markdown="1">
   Duplicated hash code is known as collision, a collision happens when a hash function returns the same bucket location for two different keys
 </div>

-If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets filled up then some buckets will be guaranteed to have collisions in them.
+If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets guaranteed that some buckets will have collisions in them, It is Mathematically impossible not to.
 Remember we don't want collisions, in a perfect world each bucket will either have 0 or 1 Node only, so we grow our buckets to have more chance that our Nodes will spread and not stack up in the same buckets.
 To grow our buckets, we create a new array that is double the size of the old array, and we retrieve all nodes from the old array (buckets) and insert them into the new array (buckets).

 ### When do we know that it's time to grow our buckets size